 Reviewing the Type of Police Pursuit

-That makes them very angry, and they're going to try to send anybody who has a real legitimate evading case, where it's a long, dangerous pursuit – they're going to try to send that person to prison.
+That makes them very angry, and they're going to try to send anybody who has a legitimate evading case—where it's a long, dangerous pursuit—to prison.

-So, what my job is is if they've got the goods on the client as far as an evading case goes, I have to show them that it's not one of the typical evading cases where the client deserves to go to prison.
+So, if they've got the goods on the client as far as an evading case goes, I have to show them that it's not one of the typical evading cases where the client deserves to go to prison.
+This involves a thorough review of the evidence, preparation of a defense strategy, and presenting a compelling case in court.

-In other words, the shorter the pursuit, the better when it comes to these evading cases.
-If we can show that it's a very short pursuit and only lasted a mile, there was no dangerous driving, no high speeds, no accidents, and not many blowing red lights.
+In other words, the shorter the pursuit, the better in these evading cases.
+If we can show that it was a very short pursuit lasting only a mile, there was no dangerous driving, no high speeds, no accidents, and not many blowing red lights.

 Either the person driving the car is killing somebody, the police are becoming involved in an accident, and someone is passing away or getting seriously injured.
 Then there's a huge lawsuit, and the county has to defend it and pay out thousands and thousands of dollars.